Bear tranquilized in residential neighborhood in Richmond Heights after roaming St. Louis County suburbs

 “It was pretty amazing,” Drozda said.

-Laura Boeker was excited to send photos and video of "Bear-ington" (the bear on Sappington) or "Glen" (as in Glendale), as other parents at the baseball game dubbed him, to her niece, who attends Ursuline Academy, whose mascot is the bears.
+Laura Boeker was excited to send photos and video of “Bear-ington” (the bear on Sappington) or “Glen” (as in Glendale), as other parents at the baseball game dubbed him, to her niece, who attends Ursuline, whose mascot is the bears.

 After a bear made his final stop Sunday in a Richmond Heights neighborhood, Ron Clipper drove in from Maplewood with his daughter to see the action.